aspineon/Modularization-of-legacy-code/README.md

 4. The modularization process is significantly impeded when global variables or singletons are used in the implementation, which introduce strict global dependencies between classes.

+## How is modularization carried out?

+1. Modularization is carried out on the existing system, which means that the alternative version of the system is not built.

+2. The first stage of modularization is to define the most basic classes that will create a library (module).
+After creating the module, this module is turned on and used in the system.

+3. The next modularization steps involve selecting classes that only use modularized libraries and integrate them into the system.
+Thus, the system is transformed into a modularized systematic way.